THE SEA FOGS

 On a fine June morning Stevenson found himself awakening to, and then writing about, a local natural occurrence- fogs drawn inland from the Pacific Ocean.
 Stevenson scholar Roger G. Swearingen, through his introduction, shares with the reader just how a younger Stevenson, surrendering himself completely to this highly personal story, was fully in command of his art long before penning his most famous works.
 And how this wonderful, self contained, stand-alone piece is among Stevenson’s finest of this kind.

 The book is 32 pages and measures 6 -1/4 by 10-3/4 inches.
 The typeface is Ehrhardt, with Isadora for display.
 Patrick Reagh cast the type and printed the book on Zerkall Frankfurt at his shop in Sebastopol, California.
 Illustrations printed letterpress, with color triptych printed digitally at Black Cat Studio.
+The binding and slipcases were produced by Lisa Van Pelt.
 The Sea Fogs is published in one state, in an edition of 55 slipcased copies, each numbered and signed by the artist.